Skip to main content

 Supply Cap

 The supply cap is optional.
-The sentinel type(uint256).max indicates no cap (the default at creation). updateSupplyCap(newCap) is admin-gated and emits SupplyCapUpdated.
-Lowering below the current totalSupply reverts with InvalidSupplyCap.
+The sentinel type(uint128).max indicates no cap (the default at creation); it is also the maximum permitted cap, so totalSupply can never exceed it. updateSupplyCap(newCap) is admin-gated and emits SupplyCapUpdated.
+It reverts with InvalidSupplyCap if newCap is below the current totalSupply or above type(uint128).max.

 Memos